Street Fighter (UDON comics): Issues #0–6

+Issues #7–14

 Since gaining her freedom, Cammy has joined a British Secret Service Special Operations Unit called Delta Red, where she has become an invaluable member thanks to her time as Killer Bee.
-While she doesn't fully remember her time as an assassin, she does have nightmares of what she did.
+While she doesn't fully remember her time as an assassin, she does have nightmares of her actions.
 During one of their missions, they capture the Doll Satsuki.
 Though the rest of her team has no luck interrogating the Shadaloo assassin, Cammy succeeds by pretending to be her former self.
 She learns about her past and Shadaloo's plans to use Psycho Power to restore Bison's body and render all conventional weapons of war obsolete.
 Satsuki later escapes with help from Juni and the brainwashed Dee Jay.

-After returning from her sabbatical and recovering from her father's death, Chun-Li is assigned to investigate Shadaloo triad gangs that are involved in the film industry led by Dolls Xiayu and Jianyu.
+After returning from her sabbatical, Chun-Li is assigned to investigate Shadaloo triad gangs that are involved in the film industry led by Dolls Xiayu and Jianyu.
 Hong Kong's biggest film star, Fei Long, agrees to help her take them down after a director from one of the gangs attempts to blackmail and later assassinate him.
-When their leads run dry, Chun-Li seeks assistance from her former mentor, Gen. The three manage to track down and defeat Xiayu and Jianyu, but the two Dolls escape after Gen coughs up blood and reveals to Chun-Li he's dying of leukemia.
+When their leads run dry, Chun-Li seeks assistance from her former mentor, Gen. The three manage to track down and defeat Xiayu and Jianyu, but the two Dolls escape after Gen coughs blood and tells Chun-Li he's dying of leukemia.

 At the hideout, Interpol finds out that Bison's Psycho Drive is being developed in Brazil, so they send Chun-Li there to work the case with Delta Red.
 Upon arriving, she attacks Cammy after recognizing the operative as the assassin who murdered her father, but realizes she's not the same person she was before.
 Shadaloo's head scientist has the Dolls kidnap Cammy to reprogram her, but she is rescued by Delta Red.
 The scientist and the Dolls escape with the last parts of the Psycho Drive after forcing them to battle one of their brainwashed prisoners, Blanka.
-However, Blanka ceases attacking after recognizing Cammy since she tortured him when she was Killer Bee.
+However, Blanka ceases attacking after recognizing Cammy since she tortured him as Killer Bee.